Stand by Your Man

 When asked if, given the choice, if they would choose leadership for their husbands or not, all agreed that when a man is called to a leadership position, it is because he is qualified and gifted.
 Not being selfish, they would never stand in the way of their husbands helping others.

 Situations, faces, and names may change but the attacks continue.
 Leaders are the targets when anything goes wrong.
-Ultimately they are responsible.
-After they take the abuse from board members, co-workers, or subordinates, they come home to us.
-It’s our job to take the invisible arrows out of their backs.
+As supportive wives, it’s our job to take the invisible arrows out of their backs.
 Our choice of how to act or react will have a lasting impact on our marriage and family.

 We must know who we are, take care of ourselves, be patient, and show discernment.
 Most importantly, we must remember Tammy’s advice, “Stand by your man and show the world you love him.
 Keep givin’ all the love you can.
 Stand by your ma-a-n!”